edx/dbt-schema-builder/README.rst

 -----------------

 Contributions are very welcome.
-Please read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
+Please read `The Contribution Guide <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
 Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for all Open edX projects.